dlta-inc/seattle-201n8/class-02-intro_js_html_css-arrays/lab.md

 - Note that as we progress through the week, new user stories will be added to the "About Me" project to guide the development of new features.

-- There is an example of the Learning Journal in another directory in this daily class directory.
-Take a look and use it as a guide and as inspiration.

 ### User Stories for "About Me" (MVP)

 ("MVP" = "Minimum Viable Product" which is the most basic successful functionality of our project.
 Extensions, added features, and other enhancements fall under the category of "Stretch Goals.")